ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As a step in this direction, one can be tempted to introduce a different security group for each different set of access rights.
 However, this inconveniently results in additional keying material to distribute and manage.
 In particular, if the access rights pertaining to a node change, this requires to evict the node from the group, after which the node has to join a different group aligned with its new access rights.
 Moreover, the keying material of both groups would have to be renewed for their current members.
 Overall, this would have a non negligible impact on operations and performance.

 Instead, a fine-grained yet flexible access control model can be enforced within the same group, by using the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
-That is, a Client has to first obtain authorization credentials in the form of an Access Token, and upload it to the Resource Server(s) in the group before accessing the intended resources.
+That is, a client has to first obtain authorization credentials in the form of an Access Token, and upload it to the resource server(s) in the group before accessing the intended resources.

-The ACE framework delegates to separate profile documents how to secure communications between the Client and the Resource Servers.
+The ACE framework delegates to separate profile documents how to secure communications between the client and the resource servers.
 However each of the current profiles of ACE defined in {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}} relies on a security protocol that cannot be used to protect one-to-many group messages, for example sent over IP multicast.

-This document specifies the "coap_group_oscore" profile of the ACE framework, where a Client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple Resource Servers that are members of an application group and share a common set of resources.
-This profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect messages exchanged between the Client and the Resource Servers.
-Hence, it requires that both the Client and the Resource Servers have previously joined the same OSCORE group.
+This document specifies the "coap_group_oscore" profile of the ACE framework, where a client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple resource servers that are members of an application group and share a common set of resources.
+This profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect messages exchanged between the client and the resource servers.
+Hence, it requires that both the client and the resource servers have previously joined the same OSCORE group.

-That is, this profile describes how access control is enforced for a Client after it has joined an OSCORE group, to access resources hosted by other members in that group.
+That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members in that group.
 The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document, and is out of the scope of this profile.

-The Client proves its access to be authorized to the Resource Server(s) by using an Access Token bound to a key (the proof-of-possession key).
-This profile uses Group OSCORE to achieve server authentication and proof-of-possession for the Client's public key used in the OSCORE group in question.
+The client proves its access to be authorized to the resource server(s) by using an Access Token bound to a key (the proof-of-possession key).
+This profile uses Group OSCORE to achieve server authentication and proof-of-possession for the client's public key used in the OSCORE group in question.
 Note that proof-of-possession is not achieved through a dedicated protocol element, but instead after the first message exchange protected with Group OSCORE.

-Furthermore, this profile provides proof of the Client's membership to the OSCORE group, by binding the Access Token to information from the pre-established Group OSCORE Security Context, as well as to the Client's authentication credential used in the group and including the Client's public key.
-This allows the Resource Server(s) to verify the Client's group membership upon reception of a message protected with Group OSCORE from that Client.
+Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the Access Token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
+This allows the resource server(s) to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.

 OSCORE {{RFC8613}} specifies how to use COSE {{RFC9052}}{{RFC9053}} to secure CoAP messages.
 Group OSCORE builds on OSCORE to provide secure group communication, and ensures source authentication: by means of digital signatures embedded in the protected message (when using the group mode); or by protecting a message with pairwise keying material derived from the asymmetric keys of the two peers exchanging the message (when using the pairwise mode).